 The division offers an opportunity to design and conduct clinical research projects.
 Rheumatology fellows and medical residents and students interested in the field have an opportunity to present their research projects at the national and regional meetings, including the annual American College of Rheumatology meeting.

-Julia Yegudin-Ash, M.D., Associate Chief
+Julia Yegudin-Ash, M.D., Chief of Allergy/Immunlogy and Rheumatology

 Kirk Sperber, M.D.